mo-mo35/Variational-Latent-Model-Neural-Data-Analysis/index.md

     <p><a href="https://gregorygundersen.com/blog/2018/09/10/pcca/">Gunderson PCCA Model</a></p>
     <img src="./assets/pccaxxz.png" alt="Probabilistic Canonical Correlation Analysis Visualization">
     <figcaption>Fig.7 - Probabilistic Canonical Correlation Analysis Visualization</figcaption>
     <p>After the IBL data is collected and cleaned, it is first put through the vLGP model to smoothen and move the data to a lower-dimensional latent space.
-Then, the vLGP model's output is used as the input to the pCCA model in order to conduct the analysis.
-With the pCCA step complete, this model can identify latent neural representations, explaining behaviors and neural dynamics across different regions of the brain.</p>
+Then, the vLGP model's output fitted to the pCCA model in order to find shared and independent behavior among the latent signals.</p>
   </article>
 </section>